hackclub/hackclub/workshops/ar_with_echoar/README.md

 }
 ```

-## Connecting EchoAR models to the website using Javascript
+## Connecting EchoAR models to the website using JavaScript

 First, we want to get the modal-viewer element from the [DOM (Document Object Model) Document](https://www.w3schools.com/js/js_htmldom_document.asp) and put it into a variable so that we can change the sources of the modal viewer.